myENA/aardvark/README.md

 ```

 ### Weave without MASQUERADE

+> When [#3388](https://github.com/weaveworks/weave/pull/3388) is in a release version
+the below script and process is no longer necessary.

 In our environment we want the containers weave address to be seen by other services on the network.
 In other words, we do not want the container to NAT through the host.
 The current `weave expose` functionality